Get

 1. Suit Up

 Even if you are only cleaning dirt, not feces, off your cat’s butt, you still need to act like you are cleaning up poop.
 Cat feces can contain toxoplasmosis, which can pose a risk to your health.
-Even if your cat is asymptomatic, it can be a carrier.
+Even if your cat is asymptomatic, they can be a carrier.

 Wear gloves while cleaning your cat’s butt, and ensure you wash your hands very thoroughly afterward.

-Image Credit: sweetlouise, Pixabay
+Image Credit: Hendragalus, Shutterstock

 2. Strike at the Right Moment

-Plan your butt cleaning approach carefully.
+Plan your butt-cleaning approach carefully.
 If you catch your cat while they are riled up from playing or are pumping with adrenaline from outdoor adventures, they may respond quite negatively.

 This may best be done during a time they are calm and relaxed, such as after eating or an afternoon nap.

-3. Restrain them Safely
+3. Restrain Them Safely

-A physical restraint may be needed to hold your cat still and keep claws its tucked safely away.
+A physical restraint may be needed to hold your cat still and keep claws tucked safely away.
 You can also use emotional tactics to “mentally restrain” the cat by offering them lots of pats and their favorite treats.
 Be careful not to get scratched or bitten in the process.

-Image Credit: Kabachki.photo, Shutterstock
+Image Credit: Standret, Shutterstock

 4. Wipe Away

-Use a wet paper towel or damp, clean cloth to wipe their butt gently.
+Use a pet-friendly wipe, wet paper towel or damp, clean cloth to wipe their butt gently.
 You may need to lift the tail while you do so to see what you are doing.
 You can also use unscented baby wipes if you have nothing else available.
 Baby products are okay for cats’ skin as the pH of a baby’s skin is like a cat’s skin, so they won’t dry out their sensitive skin.

 Alternatively, have some cat wipes handy.
 Dried dirt or feces may not be so easy to remove by simply wiping.
 In these cases, utilize a brush to try to shift stubborn grime.
 You might need to let it soak in the bath to loosen up before cleaning.